 No executive wants to deal with “Vic the Victim” or “Negative Ned”.
-And no employee really wants to be the permanent bearer of bad tidings.
+And no employee really wants to be the perpetual bearer of bad tidings.
 But the truth, although often inconvenient, is actually a crucial business tool.

 Some executives just can’t bear to hear bad news, especially when they don’t see how they can fix the problem situation.
-And many executives’ aversion to whining is so strong that they explicitly discourage employees from telling a sob story more than once, even when that story is real and true.
+And many executives’ aversion to whining is so strong that they explicitly discourage employees from telling a negative story more than once, even when that story is real and true.

 But such explicit discouragement can drive critical business problems underground, ensuring that no one can see them well enough to disentangle them.
-Weird behavior patterns and resentments can result unless thoughtful diagnostics and appropriate pressure are applied to the individuals or departments in need of improvement.
+Weird behavior patterns and resentments can result until thoughtful diagnostics and appropriate pressure are applied to the individuals or departments in need of improvement.

 When Management Stalls, Problems Complexify

 This unofficial allocation meant that the actual amount of merchandise in stock was overstated, which triggered a cycle of production slowdowns and eventually even greater shortfalls.
-True allocation wasn’t being tracked and no one’s needs were being met except those of the most entrepreneurial sales reps, who appeared, for a while, to be the most successful.
+True allocation wasn’t being tracked and no one’s needs were being met except those of the most entrepreneurial sales reps, who appeared, temporarily, to be the most successful.
 As a result, even more reps started stashing merchandise.
 Not only were important customers disappointed, but it took a long time to learn how bad the shortfalls really were and where production levels really needed to be set.